 This report must include the executive summary, pen test scope & method, vulnerability report, and remediation report.
 While documenting the technical findings is essential, the tester must make it understandable to business stakeholders with inadequate technical knowledge.

-Most professional penetration testers provide a business-oriented report that can be comprehensible to all levels of management and the IT security department to ensure all stakeholders understand the nature of each vulnerability and the mitigative actions required to eliminate them.
+Most professional penetration testers provide a business-oriented report that can be understood by all levels of management and the IT security department to ensure all stakeholders understand the nature of each vulnerability and the mitigation actions required to eliminate it.

 Once the business has a complete overview of all the findings, it is time to implement the remediation plan.
 While some threats may have delayed risks, others may immediately threaten application security.